30-Second Overview

 Industrial Structure Transformation

-- 1990s: Manufacturing sector relocated overseas, industrial zones became idle
+- Manufacturing relocated outward in the 1990s, leaving industrial zones idle

-- Government promotion of "Cultural and Creative Industries Development Program" (2002)
+- The government launched the "Cultural and Creative Industry Development Plan" (2002)

 Urban Development Needs